There is a lot to consider when planning your wedding day. This page will help you with the key legal requirements.

 - use specific words during the ceremony

-The authorised celebrant you choose will help you understand these requirements.
+The celebrant you choose will help you understand these requirements.

 You don't have to be an Australian citizen or a permanent resident of Australia to legally marry here.
-See the marriage visa information on the Department of Immigration and Citizenship website if you hope to live in Australia after your marriage.
+You can find marriage visa information on the Department of Immigration and Border Protection website, if you hope to live in Australia after your marriage.

 Important paperwork - Notice of Intended Marriage

 A completed Notice of Intended Marriage form must be given to your celebrant at least one month before the wedding.
-You can give it to your celebrant up to 18 months beforehand.
+You can give it to your celebrant up to eighteen months beforehand.

 Your celebrant can help you complete the form.
 The notice may be completed and witnessed outside Australia if required.